tqtensor/vision-parse/docs/model_config.md

 | OLLAMA_HOST | Host URL for the Ollama server (by default, it's set to http://localhost:11434 ) |
 | OLLAMA_GPU_LAYERS | Number of layers to use if GPU is available |

+For model-specific parameters (like temperature, top_p, etc.), please refer to the [Ollama Model Parameters documentation](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values).
+You can pass model-specific parameters as additional kwargs to the `VisionParser` class.

 ### OpenAI and DeepSeek Clients:

-Pass these configuration settings to `openai_config` parameter while initializing the VisionParser class.
+Pass the following configuration settings to `openai_config` parameter while initializing the VisionParser class.

 | **Custom Configuration** | **Description** |
 |:---------:|:-----------:|